 Existing gaming laws are now more than 40 years old and have become outdated in light of an industry that has outgrown the laws in both volume and technology.
 Going back to the early 1990s, growth in the betting industry has overwhelmed the legal framework in Kenya to create the current situation in which betting is loosely regulated.

-A student study conducted by the University of Nairobi School of Law in 2013 found that the industry has far outpaced existing regulations, which is described as “weak and obsolete.”
+A student study conducted by the University of Nairobi School of Law in 2013 found that the industry has far outpaced existing betting regulations in Kenya, which are described as “weak and obsolete.”
 That assessment remains true today and now there are increasing calls for updates to Kenyan gambling laws.

 High Taxes Introduced, Other Measures Discussed